-The most common cause of reddish ponds is the leeching of organic colour, called tannin, into surrounding water from decomposing matter.
+The most common cause of reddish ponds is the leeching of organic colour, called tannins, into surrounding water from decomposing matter.
 Although any type of debris can cause tannin, if your pond is looking particularly red in color, it is likely being produced by specific debris, such as maple leaves.
 Regular leaves will often produce a more brown color, whereas certain red leaves will create a red or purple hue as the decay on the pond floor.

-2) Sediment Leaking into Pond
+2) Sediment Leaking Into Pond

-Although less common than tannin, if you have damage to the pond liner or there is heavy rainfall, sediment can find its way into the pond and change its color.
+Although less common than tannins, if you have damage to the pond liner or there is heavy rainfall, sediment can find its way into the pond and change its color.
 If you live in an area where the soil is heavy in minerals, such as iron oxides and copper deposits, even small amounts of sediment can cause a reddish tint to the pond water.
 The sediment can find its way in gradually through a leak in the pond liner, or can be washed into the pond after a period of bad weather.

 3) Red Algae & Algae Blooms

 A final possible cause of reddish water problems can occur due to algae blooms or even the growth of red color algae.
 When algae blooms and dies its foliage (flowers) can leech tannin as they decay on the pond floor.
 Likewise, if you have red algae growth in your pond it can create the illusion of red water as it reflects light on the surface water, while also leeching tannin as it dies off, similar to regular algae.
 Red algae may be more common in oceans, but since it’s nicknamed the “red tide“, you can be sure it’ll make your pond red if it finds its way into your water!

 Is Red Water Dangerous to Koi and Goldfish?